 The term eco home is used broadly to describe any house which has been designed with sustainability or environmental concerns in mind.
 This can range from kitting your home out with the latest renewable technology for heat and power, to building a home that has a low energy demand in the first place.

-With so many factors to consider, eco homes are deemed to be a complicated endeavour.
-However, sustainable design falls into a few keys areas outlined below.
+With so many factors to consider, eco homes are deemed to be a complicated endeavour, but take inspiration from our choice of incredible environmentally-friendly designs.

 A fabric-first approach means focussing on reducing the potential heat loss of a building.
 This requires you to think about what to build out of, how to insulate it, and how to ensure airtightness (which has a direct impact on heat loss).

 Certain build systems have been designed to incorporate insulation as part of the structure (rather than something that is added into wall cavities or behind panels).
-Structural insulated panels (SIPs) and insulated concrete formwork (ICF) are two such examples.
+SIPs and insulated concrete formwork (ICF) are two such examples.

-Even a very thermally efficient house needs hot water and maybe the odd boost of heat, and there are ways to generate heat for your home without the need for a conventional gas-mains boiler.
-These are listed below (with links through to more information on them):
+Even a very thermally efficient house needs hot water and maybe the odd boost of heat, and ways to generate heat for your home without the need for a conventional gas-mains boiler are: